runtimeverification/ethdebug.py/README.md

 - Read the value of a Solidity variable at a paused machine state
 - See which variables are in scope at a specific source location
 - Provide better log and error messages by replacing unreadable EVM details with their human-readable Solidity counterparts
+- Work in progress: Add ethdebug data to existing compilation units.

 This library is agnostic of any specific virtual machine implementation and compiler.
 The following diagram shows the relationship between the different components: